Skip to content

 The following functions are available in both useAPI and useViewAPI:

-• goToView(view, force = true): Navigates to a specific View (by name).
+• goToView(view, force = true, resetScroll = true): Navigates to a specific View (by name).
 The force parameter temporarily disables navigation guards.
+The resetScroll parameter controls whether to automatically scroll to the top of the page after navigation.

 • hasNextView(): Checks if there's a next View available.